 Because Winslow belonged to a major abbey, it is very well documented.
 Detailed court books survive from the 1320s and include all the names of those who died in the Black Death in 1348-9.
 Wills are another important source of information.
 From the same court rolls, it is clear that Winslow, and the separate hamlet of Shipton, were cultivated according to the 'open-field' system, where each farmer had a number of strips dispersed in three common arable fields.
 The enclosure of the open fields of Shipton in 1745 and Winslow in 1767 meant that all the land which the farmers had cultivated in common was reallocated, and quick-set hedges were laid around the new allotments.
 The enclosure also led to the diversion of several old roads.
 Verney Road replaced Western Lane as the main road to Addington and the road from Swanbourne to Buckingham, which had bypassed the town, was blocked in order to divert traffic through Market Square.
 Furze Lane was created in order to give access to several small allotments of land to the west of the town.
 Farmhouses were built outside the town for the first time.
 Most of the arable land was turned into pasture, and the windmill ceased to function.

 Winslow has a strong nonconformist tradition going back to the 17th century.
 The Baptist chapel now known as Keach's Chapel was built in 1695, and is one of the oldest such buildings in Bucks.
-A Congregational Church (now a private house) and Baptist Tabernacle were build in the 19th century.
+A Congregational Church (now a private house) and Baptist Tabernacle were build in the 19th century, and the Salvation Army flourished briefly.
 The first endowed school was probably the Rogers Free School, set up by a will of 1722.

 The old coach road from Aylesbury, which followed a Roman road from Quarrendon to Granborough and then headed for Buckingham via East Claydon, was diverted through Whitchurch and Winslow by the turnpike in 1745.
 This gave a boost to trade in the town, where the Banbury coach stopped at the Bell Inn (the foremost of the numerous pubs).
 Winslow was not a significant market, but it was the home of a number of wealthy professional men serving the gentry of the surrounding villages.
 During the 18th century, there were two or three doctors, several attorneys and more than one surveyor, all of them occupying large houses near to Market Square, as shown in a directory of 1798.
 There are also extensive fire insurance records from this period.

 Winslow was the birthplace of William Lowndes, Secretary of the Treasury under William and Mary.
 His story is a piece of remarkable social mobility: as a younger son of an ordinary farming and innkeeping family, he was sent off to London, where his work as a civil servant and four marriages provided him with a fortune which enabled him to buy the lordship of the manor and much of the land.
 In 1700, William Lowndes bought several farmhouses in Sheep Street and demolished them all to provide a site for a new country house.
 Winslow Hall was designed for Lowndes by Sir Christopher Wren.
 It was built to the highest standards by craftsmen used to building fine houses and public buildings in London.
-The Lowndes family remained lords of the manor until the early 1900s.
-Redfield, a Victorian villa, was also built for the Selby Lowndes family but was later occupied by the Lambtons.
+The Lowndes family (who moved to Whaddon Hall and added the name Selby) sold the Hall and estate (over half the parish) in 1897 but remained lords of the manor until the early 1900s.
+Redfield, a Victorian villa, was also built for the Selby Lowndes family but was later sold to the Lambtons.

 In 1834, the Poor Law Amendment Act brought about the sale of village poorhouses and their replacement by Union Workhouses in the larger towns.
 Winslow became the centre of a Union and a grim new Workhouse serving the town and neighbouring villages was built on Buckingham Road.
 A Board of Guardians was elected to run the Workhouse and the Rural Sanitary Authority was formed in 1872 as a sub-committee.
 The Sanitary Authority was replaced in 1894 by a Rural District Council, whose main legacy was the building of solid new houses to rent at Western Lane, Tinkers End, Demoram Close, Burleys Road, Missenden Road and Verney Road.
 These houses date from the 1920s to the 1950s when successive governments gave subsidies to local authorities to provide for general housing need and those displaced by slum clearance.